cerner/fhir.cerner.com/content/millennium/faq/common-issues.md

 The threat model must also include the following:

-- Authentication interactions with external sources (for example, the Cerner Oauth service)
+- Authentication interactions with external sources (for example, the Cerner OAuth service)
 - Information related to the hosting environment that the app is hosted in (for example, AWS, Azure, third-party, or a self-run data center)
 - Define the trust boundaries crossed during runtime